astroumd/lmtoy/examples/README.md

 2. Plot the spectra of all or one pixel.
 View coverage, etc

 3. Grid the spectrum file into a FITS cube.
-This is where one can select on RMS etc.
+This is where one can select on RMS etc.  This will also produce a waterfall fits cube, which may be a little easier to understand than the plots from step 2.

 4. Plot the cube, by picking a point to view a spectrum, slices, and a TMAX or TINT.
 Or take your cube to your	favorite fits cube viewer (ds9, casaviewer, carta, qfitsview, ...)

-Currently this workflow is in four different python scripts that are executed in succession.
+5. If you have many OBSNUM's to process, there is a script to combine them, much like step 3.

 ## Overview of three datasets